Disentangling Similarity and Relatedness in Topic Models: Method

-Through this pipeline, we curated a dataset of 51,523 word pairs that offers balanced scoring across the similarity--relatedness spectrum and broad lexical diversity through its multi-source design.
-The dataset could be expanded to potentially improve the scorer further, as our scaling-law analysis shows that performance continues to improve at larger scales (Figure~\ref{fig:scale}, Appendix~\ref{app:neural_scorer}); however, the current size already achieves a strong performance baseline.
+Through this pipeline, we curated a dataset of 71,346 word pairs that offers balanced scoring across the similarity--relatedness spectrum and broad lexical diversity through its multi-source design.
+Still, the dataset could be expanded to potentially further improve the scorer (Appendix~\ref{app:scaling_law}).